apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 or UDFs.
 In order to support checkpointing with tasks that finish we adjusted the [task lifecycle]({{< ref "docs/internals/task_lifecycle" >}}) and introduced the {{< javadoc file="org/apache/flink/streaming/api/operators/StreamOperator.html#finish--" name="StreamOperator#finish" >}}
 method.
 The method is expected to be a clear cutoff point for flushing any remaining buffered state.
-All checkpoints taken after the `finish` method has been called can contain only pointers to the last transactions that will be closed in the final checkpoint or in case of a failure should be closed when restoring.
-Apart from those pointers it should be empty.
-What does it mean in details?
+All checkpoints taken after the `finish` method has been called should be in most cases empty and shouldn't contain any buffered data, as there will be no way to emit this data.
+One notable exception is if your operator has some pointers to transactions in external systems, for example in order to implement the exactly-once semantic.
+In such a case, checkpoints taken after invoking `finish()` method should keep a pointer to the last transaction(s) that will be committed in the final checkpoint before the operator is closed.
+A good built-in example of this are exactly-once sinks and the `TwoPhaseCommitSinkFunction`.
+What does it mean in more details?

 ### Operator state